AlexsLemonade/OpenPBTA-analysis/analyses/interaction-plots/README.md

 ## Usage

-To run a basic analysis and create a co-occurence plot:
+To run a basic analysis, create a co-occurence plot, and calculate sample Ns for the manuscript:
 ```
-bash analyses/interaction-plots/01-create-interaction-plots.sh
+bash analyses/interaction-plots/bash run-interaction-plots.sh
 ```

+# Co-occurrence analysis
+`01-create-interaction-plots.sh` is a wrapper script to perform co-occurrence analysis, create plots displaying SNV co-occurence and mutual exclusivity, record results in tables.

 # Result Ns used in manuscript
 `02-result-ns-for-manuscript.Rmd` is a notebook which calculates the relevant Ns and ratios used in the manuscript.